 Yes.
 OSF Hospice has a program that will help you understand your feelings of grief for the next 13 months.
-The program is free of charge and you can tell your hospital doctor, nurse or social worker that you would like to be enrolled in this program.
-To enroll in, or learn more about Grief Counseling & Support, call (800) 673-5288.
+The program is free of charge and you can tell your hospital doctor, nurse, social worker, that you would like to be enrolled in this program.
+To enroll in, or learn more about, this program, call (800) 673-5288.